-Yosemite National Park is one of the most stunning parks in the country.
+Yosemite National Park in California is one of the most stunning parks in the country.
 It is renowned for sights like the magnificent Yosemite Falls, and the steep granite cliffs of Half Dome.

 Yosemite Valley is the heart of the park, and one of the premiere hiking spots America’s west.
 There are routes for every season, spanning from short and sweet treks to challenging multi day hikes.

 Along the way a diverse array of animal species can be found.
 Over 80 mammals live there including black bear, mule deer, mountain lion and marmot.
 As well as more than 200 bird species like the endangered peregrine falcon, giant gray owls and bald eagles that inhabit the area.